wayfair-archive/tungstenjs/docs/views.md

 ## Event Handling

-Events are defined with the standard [`events` hash][events-hash] API when using the Backbone or Ampersand adaptor.
+Events are defined with the standard [`events` hash][events-hash] API when using the Backbone adaptor.
 If a selector is passed in the event key, however, it can only use a `js-` prefixed class selector.
-This optimizes performance when delegating events because under the hood, unlike Backbone or Ampersand, Tungsten.js provides its own event delegation system.
+This optimizes performance when delegating events because under the hood, unlike Backbone, Tungsten.js provides its own event delegation system.
 By default, all events are delegated from the document.
 Special events can also be handled by an [event handler plugin][tungsten-plugins].

 [events-hash]: http://backbonejs.org/#View-events
 [tungsten-plugins]: https://github.com/wayfair/tungstenjs/tree/master/plugins/